-What can I do with a psychology degree?
+What shall I do with my psychology degree?

 Psychology graduates tend to be inquisitive and highly analytical, comfortable with looking at both the bigger picture and the finer details.
 A psychology degree is great if you are interested in science and the arts and will provide you with several employment opportunities.
-If you want to become a clinical psychologist, you will be required to undertake additional studies to gain the qualifications needed for the role.
-Other popular career paths amongst psychology graduates include teaching and public sector roles, such as joining the police force.
+Some popular career paths amongst psychology graduates include teaching and public sector roles, such as joining the police force.

 Natural career paths following a psychology degree:

 - Social Work